ngn-colorado/cloud-rtr/README.md

    * When using make 4 or higher, errors are thrown when building the core/build/prebuilt.mk file
    * When using make 3.82, an error is thrown with a call to free() causing the build to crash
    * make 3.81 seems to work, as per http://comments.gmane.org/gmane.comp.handhelds.android.porting/12191
+  * Please be sure to use gcc 4.4, g++ 4.4 and cpp 4.4, as is stated in the elinux.org instructions.
+Some errors that are thrown by the newer compilers are ignored by the older ones in use when this version of Android was developed.
+Use the `update-alternatives` command on Ubuntu to manage the compiler versions (don't forget to change back after you are done, as the older compilers can screw things up, such as doing an apt-get upgrade).